leanerwhx/First/README.md

 # First
-let me have a try.
+let me have a try
+how to use it